Anastasiya-m4c/wool-silk_ecommerce/README.md

 - Bootstrap was used as the foundation for the base templates, then extensively customized to achieve the desired design.
 - Stripe integration followed Stripe's official documentation and best practices.
 - AI used for generating content, documentation assistance, and troubleshooting errors.
+- AI used for implementing comlex logic for locking transaction durring checkout & updating webhook handler to adheer to new logic.

 ---